caush/Clickbait/README.md

 ## Results (Clickbait)
 As primary evaluation metric, Mean Squared Error (MSE) with respect to the mean judgments of the annotators is used.
 Further evaluation metrics such as the F1-Score (F1) are computed with respect to the truth class, as well as the runtime of the classification software.

 The following list presents the current performances achieved by the participants.
 As primary evaluation measure, Mean Squared Error (MSE) with respect to the mean judgments of the annotators is used.
 Our result is 0,026 for the MSE metric.
 We do not compute the other metrics.
-We try not to cheat using unknown data at the time oh the challenge.
+We try not to cheat using unknown data at the time of the challenge.
 We do not use k-fold cross validation techniques.

 | team 			| MSE 	| F1	| Precision | Recall| Accuracy| Runtime |
 |----- 			|-----	|---	|-----------|-------|---------|-------- |